 Additional information regarding late payments from the U.S. Department of Veterans Affairs for veteran military service members is available in the Military Benefits and Services section.

-To be considered withdrawn from the University, students must complete the Enrollment Status Form with the Registrar’s Office.
-Students are recommended to review the Withdrawal policy for more information.
+To be considered withdrawn from the University, students must submit a completed Enrollment Status Form to the Registrar’s Office.
+Students are recommended to review the Withdrawal From the University policy for additional information.

 In the event the student is subject to disciplinary action requiring withdrawal or results in expulsion, the University does not refund any fees.
 Charges other than tuition, room and board are nonrefundable.

-To be considered dropped or withdrawn from a course, students must inform the Registrar’s Office and complete the necessary forms as determined by the Registrar’s Office.
+To be considered dropped or withdrawn from a course, students must complete the Graduate Add/Drop/Withdrawal Form.
 Students are recommended to review the Registration & Course Information section of this academic catalog for additional information.